Tiger Leaping Gorge, Yunnan, China Guide

 Day Trips

-Approximately 2-2.5 hours by private car or tourist bus.
+Approximately 1.5-2 hours by car from Tiger Leaping Gorge.
 Step back in time in Lijiang Old Town, a UNESCO World Heritage site.
 Wander through its maze of cobblestone streets, canals, and traditional Naxi architecture.
-The town is especially beautiful in the early morning or late evening when the crowds thin out.
-Enjoy the vibrant atmosphere, sample local street food, and soak in the unique culture.
-Be prepared for some commercialization, but the charm is still undeniable.
+Enjoy the vibrant atmosphere, sample local snacks, and soak in the unique culture.
+Be prepared for crowds, especially during peak season.

-Approximately 2-2.5 hours by private car or local bus (including transfer time).
-First Bend of the Yangtze River (Shigu Town)
+Approximately 2.5-3 hours by car or bus from Tiger Leaping Gorge.
+First Bend of the Yangtze River

 Travel Time